Notes for Contributors

 Of these workflows, three of them need manual intervention to adjust the version number:

-• Client library push: The ‘version’ and the ‘install_requires’ must be set in client/setup.py (‘install_requires’ should match the list of library in requirements.txt).
+• Python libraries push: The ‘version’ and the ‘install_requires’ must be set in core/pyproject.toml, server/pyproject.toml and client/pyproject.toml (‘install_requires’ should match the list of library in requirements.txt and the new version of core).

 • Helm chart push: The chart version (version) and app version (AppVersion) of the server and the client must be updated in server/deploy/helm/charts/lomas_server/Chart.ymland client/deploy/helm/charts/lomas_client/Chart.yaml.